Marco-Masera/3plex_frontend_server/README.md

 # 3plex_frontend_server

-## Usage outside of docker
-* Enter in server directory
-* Load environment variables
-* * source debug_env_variables.sh
-* Create virtual environment
-* * python3 -m venv env
-* Activate virtual env
-* * source env/bin/activate
-* Install requirements into environment
-* * python3 -m pip install -r requirements.txt

-## Docs from Stabulario to be adapted
+## Docs from Stabulario to be adapted - work in progress

 ## Installation
 ### Creating the db volume:
-sudo docker volume create stabulario_db
+sudo docker volume create triplex_db

 ### Changing environment
 * Environment variables for server config are set inside docker-compose.yml